dsanchezp18/econ899/notebooks/notes.md

 - Time series of patents filed, and patents granted.
 In institutional context.

 - Argue for patents as a measure of innovation.
 Present pro and cons.
-LKiterature
+Literature

+- Change the data to Jan 1st, see what happens.

 - Table of data sources